-bus.group is a creative service for cosmic maintenance.
+bus.group is a creative service for social introspection.
 We develop contemporary visual content in close partnership with clients across the corporate and cultural stage.
 Consider us the stunt doubles of graphic design, render whisperers of CGI and trip sitters of brand strategy.
 We’ll be your leading lady, background extra, design director and production runner.

 Manuel Birnbacher (founder), Daniel Schnitterbaum (founder), Sophia Brinkgerd, Jun Hyeok Shin, Felix Feldmann, Hermione Flynn, Artur Krutov, Jack Lemonidis, Sasha Serdyukova

-Art Basel, Babor, Balenciaga, Cartier, Deutsche Bahn, Ferragamo, Instagram, Maybach, Nike, Nomos Glashütte, Rimowa, Visa, Woolmark
+Art Basel, Babor, Balenciaga, Cartier, Ferragamo, Instagram, Maybach, MCM, Nike, Nomos Glashütte, Rimowa, Visa, Woolmark

 Work with us